Test Integration: Advertising

 Obtain an SDK API Key

 Provide StreamLayer with your email.
-We will use this to create a new organization for you on our backend platform, StreamLayer Studio.
+We will use this to create a new organization for you on StreamLayer Studio.
 You will then receive an invitation email with a link for authentication.
-After receiving access to the admin panel, the StreamLayer team will generate an API key for your organization.
-This API authenticates your application with our servers and is required for all interactions.
+After receiving access to StreamLayer Studio, the StreamLayer team will generate an API key for your organization.
+This key authenticates your application with our servers and is required for all interactions.

-Once you have authenticated and accessed your organization within StreamLayer Studio, you can view, create content for, and moderate events using our platform.
+Once you have authenticated and accessed your organization within StreamLayer Studio, you can view, create content for, and moderate events.
 See an overview of StreamLayer Studio here.

 Installation